appstarbd/auth-token-based/README.md

 The installation prompts for the routes which should be used to communicate with the backend.
 The requests and responses of the server should match with this extension.
 Please have a look at https://github.com/stefanvanherwijnen/express-ts-api-starter to see which format this extension uses.

+It will also prompt for superuser functionality.
+This means it will have support for a 'superuser' role which grants access to a list of users, as shown in the screenshot.

 ## Layout

 A menu component is available as AuthMenu.
 To use it, add it to the layout, e.g.: